 A relatively large number of people in Rancho Palos Verdes telecommute to their jobs.
 Overall, about 9.73% of the workforce works from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Rancho Palos Verdes is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Rancho Palos Verdes’s overall crime rate is lower than average for the country.

-One of the nice things about Rancho Palos Verdes is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+One of the nice things about Rancho Palos Verdes is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Rancho Palos Verdes is an extremely ethnically-diverse city.
 The people who call Rancho Palos Verdes home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rancho Palos Verdes residents report their race to be White, followed by Asian.
 Rancho Palos Verdes also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.37% of the city’s residents.
-Important ancestries of people in Rancho Palos Verdes include German, English, Irish, Italian, and Iranian.
+Important ancestries of people in Rancho Palos Verdes include German, Irish, English, Italian, and Iranian.